-Abstracts should be submitted by e-mail (Word format) to Dr. Marilyn Dunn with the subject line Abstract for VIRIES 2017 by February 17th, 2017.
+Abstracts should be submitted by e-mail (Word format) to Dr. Gerard McLauchlan (firstname.lastname@example.org) with the subject line Abstract for VIRIES 2019 by January 15th 2019.
 A reply will be sent to you to confirm your abstract has been received.
-Acceptance of abstracts will be determined by March 1st, 2017.
+Acceptance of abstracts will be determined by February 15th 2019.
 An email will be sent to all applicants to inform them of their abstract’s status.
 Please pay careful attention to the formatting guidelines below as inappropriate formatting will result in return of the abstract to the submitting author.

 Abstract Format: Abstracts should be typed in Times New Roman, 12 point font and single spaced, with one inch margins and are limited to 250 words (required for publication in the VIRIES proceedings).

 Title: Times New Roman, Bold, Capitalized, 12 font

 Authors: Author names should follow-on immediately from title and should be listed in order of contribution using last name followed by initials only.
 Underline the name of the presenting author.
 Superscripted numbers should be used after each author’s initials to identify their affiliation if the project originates from multiple departments or institutions.

 Affiliations/Addresses: Should follow-on immediately after author names.
 Name of department and institution followed by city and state or country if outside of the USA should be noted.

 Text of Abstract: The following outline is preferred: Objective, Study Design, Animals, Methods, Results and Conclusions.
 If these headings do not apply, flowing text is acceptable.
 Do not bold, underline or italicize within the text of the abstract.
 Do not insert blank lines between lines or headings in the abstract.
 No images, tables nor diagrams please.